2 Kings 3:1-4:17

 obedience and put my faith into action.
 I do not want to limit God's

-blessing and provision, so, as the widow gathered many jars, I will seek
+blessing and provision, so, as the widow gathered many jars, I will

-out every opportunity I can for God to fulfill my need and bless my
+seek out every opportunity I can for God to fulfill my need and bless my

-God, thank you for your resurrection power, your loving provision,
+God, thank you for your resurrection power, your loving provision, your

-Through Christ, I pray.
+Christ, I pray.
 Amen.

 Spiritual Formation Verses: John 14:10-11

 you believe that I am in the Father, and that the Father is in me?
+The

-me; or at least believe on the evidence of the miracles themselves.
+least believe on the evidence of the miracles themselves.